benjbubu/Unbannator/README.txt

 Programming language:      Bash
 License:                    GNU GPLv3+

-Installation: Nothing.
-Just run the .sh in root user (because editing the files of denyhosts requires this right, except for exotic configurations :) )
+Installation: Nothing. (maybe a chmod +x unbannator.sh) Just run the .sh in root user (because editing the files of denyhosts requires this right, except for exotic configurations :) )